 Receive a financial aid award notice to your Stern email account.
 This will be sent about one month prior to your payment deadline.

-- For the New York program beginning in August, payment is due on July 1st and December 1st of each academic year.
+For the August 2020 and January 2021 EMBA NY start terms, payment is due July 1st and December 1st of each academic year.

-- For the New York program beginning in January, payment is due on December 1st and July 1st of each academic year.
+For the DC22 cohort, payment is due June 15th and December 15th of each academic year.

-- For the DC program, payment is due June 15th, November 15th, and March 15th of each academic year.
+For the DC21 cohort, payment is due on June 15th, November 15th, and March 15th of each academic year.

-- Accept your loans on NYU Albert.
+Accept your loans on NYU Albert.
 This is the university-wide system which provides a comprehensive and personalized view of your financial aid.
-In addition to federal loans, Albert will also display any private loans for which you have applied.
+In addition to federal loans, Albert will also display any private loans for which you have applied and been approved.